Brian Thom

 Brian Thom is a Canadian anthropologist, former land claims negotiator and Indigenous title, rights and governance advisor.

-He is an associate professor in the Department of Anthropology at the University of Victoria, where in 2010 he founded the UVic Ethnographic Mapping Lab.
+He is a professor and Chair in the Department of Anthropology at the University of Victoria, where in 2010 he founded the UVic Ethnographic Mapping Lab.

 Biography

 Brian Thom has done extensive fieldwork since the early 1990s with Coast Salish communities in southwest British Columbia, and more limited fieldwork with other Indigenous peoples in Canada, the US, and the Russian Far East.
 He has frequently been interviewed or cited by the media for his anthropologist perspective on Indigenous rights and title issues.
 In 2014 his work on ethnographic mapping using Google Earth was featured in a 2-page weekend spread in the Globe and Mail, an article that won the reporter Justine Hunter the Jack Webster Award for Digital Journalism.

 Early career

 Early in his career he conducted archaeological research in southwest British Columbia which attended to the dynamics of social and cultural change and continuity in the Salish Sea over the past two millennia, and wrote.
 Thom received his Ph.D. from McGill University in 2005, his doctoral dissertation draws on a philosophy of place to situate a detailed political ethnography of southeast Vancouver Island Coast Salish peoples' relationships to land.